 In the last 30 years, new croton plant varieties have been developed in Europe.
 As these hardy new croton cultivars have become available in the US, plant fanciers in all 50 states have become familiar with these colorful, fascinating plants.

-Newer varieties, such as Petra, Norma, and Mammy Crotons are better able to withstand environmental changes.
-These new croton plants are also better able to produce brightly colored leaves, even in lower light settings.
+Newer varieties, such as Petra, Norma, and Mammy Crotons, can better withstand environmental changes.
+These new croton plants can also produce brightly colored leaves, even in lower light settings.

 Common Uses For The Croton Plant Include: